anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

  ![](../../assets/html-reports/outlier_3.png)

-- **Visualization by Geospatial Fields** Under this section, the raw data points are simply plotted inside a map.
+- **Visualization by Geospatial Fields** Under this section, the raw data points are simply plotted inside a map for both Lat-Long and Geohash pairs.
 This does not have cluster wise differentiation.
 ![](../../assets/html-reports/visualization_geospatial_latlong_2.png)
 ![](../../assets/html-reports/visualization_geospatial_geohash_2.png)